apache/spark/UPDATING.md

 # Updating Airflow

-This file documents any backwards-incompatible changes in Airflow and assists people when migrating to a new version.
+This file documents any backwards-incompatible changes in Airflow and assists users migrating to a new version.

 ## Airflow Master

 ### New Webserver UI with Role-Based Access Control

-Our current webserver UI uses the Flask-Admin extension.
+The current webserver UI uses the Flask-Admin extension.
 The new webserver UI uses the [Flask-AppBuilder (FAB)](https://github.com/dpgaspar/Flask-AppBuilder) extension.
-It has built-in authentication support and Role-Based Access Control (RBAC), which provides configurable roles and permissions for individual users.
+FAB has built-in authentication support and Role-Based Access Control (RBAC), which provides configurable roles and permissions for individual users.

-To turn on this feature, in your airflow.cfg file, under [webserver], set configuration variable `rbac = True`, and then run `airflow` command, which will generate the `webserver_config.py` file in your $AIRFLOW_HOME.
+To turn on this feature, in your airflow.cfg file (under [webserver]), set the configuration variable `rbac = True`, and then run `airflow` command, which will generate the `webserver_config.py` file in your $AIRFLOW_HOME.

 #### Setting up Authentication